ddegner/Cat-Scratches/PRIVACY_POLICY.md

 ## Children's Privacy

-SafariToDrafts does not collect any personal information from anyone, including children under 13.
+Cat Scratches does not collect any personal information from anyone, including children under 13.
 The extension is safe for users of all ages.

 ## Changes to This Privacy Policy